Skip to main content

 Fortunately with correct management which may include calcium and vitamin D supplements , medication and exercise it can be treated.

 To maintain strong bones a specific program of weight bearing exercises will be prescribed.
-As this group of patients would be at risk of fracture balance and co-ordination exercised may be included in the exercise regime.
+As this group of patients would be at risk of fracture ,balance and coordination exercises will be included in the exercise precription.

 Facet Joint Dysfunction/Degeneration